 If you have Medicare or Medicaid, it’s important to know where they stand.
 Generally, original Medicare (Part A and Part B) does not cover routine dental care, including implants.
 Similarly, Medicaid coverage for adult dental services varies by state and often doesn’t extend to implants.
 The one potential exception is with some Medicare Advantage (Part C) plans.
 These are private plans that sometimes include extra benefits like dental.
 If you have a Medicare Advantage plan, you’ll need to check your specific policy to see if implants are a covered benefit.

-What Determines Your Coverage?
+What Factors Affect Your Insurance Coverage?

 Figuring out if your insurance will cover dental implants can feel like solving a puzzle.
 The answer isn’t a simple yes or no—it depends entirely on the specifics of your insurance plan and your individual situation.
 Several key factors come into play, and understanding them is the first step toward making your treatment more affordable.
 Think of it as a checklist: your policy’s rules, the reason you need the implant, and even when you lost the tooth can all influence the outcome.